Skip to main content

 When it comes to building muscle, most people think of protein shakes, chicken breast, or eggs.
 But did you know that certain fruits can also play a vital role in muscle growth and recovery?
 Fruits are not only rich in vitamins, minerals, and antioxidants but also provide natural sugars and fiber that support energy levels during workouts.

 According to health experts and nutrition reports, fruits like guava, banana, papaya, jackfruit, custard apple, and pomegranate can improve workout performance, aid in muscle repair, and boost recovery.
-Let's break down the top six fruits that can help you build and maintain muscle.
+Let's break down the top six fruits that can help you build and maintain muscle, with expanded recipes and smoothies targeted at global fitness audiences from gym-goers in the US to athletes in Europe and Asia.

 1. Banana – The Energy and Muscle Recovery Fruit